 For a two-lens travel kit, I like:

 - Z 35mm f/1.8 S → Walkaround storytelling.
 Street, groups, everyday context.
 Fast AF, excellent rendering, weather sealing.
-35mm is wide enough for landscape shots and can also be great for stroytelling and contextual portraits.
+35mm is wide enough for landscape shots and can also be great for storytelling and contextual portraits.
 Nikon Z 35mm 1.8S review.

 - Z 85mm f/1.8 S → Portraits and details with beautiful separation; still compact in the bag.
 This lens is another great S line performer, sharp wide open, with beautiful bokeh it gives the ability to create professional portraits, isolate details and add to any story you are trying to tell.